spewedprojects/MeditationTracker/README.md

 - Making the navbar/status bar look immersive.
 - Overlay on existing graphs, showing time of mediation in a day.
   - Monthly graphs will show week wise avg.
+- Adding a homescreen widget to remind of meditation progress.
+- Changes to method of adding goals (Daily duration, total hours, Start date, end date will be automatically determined)